shanebdavis/hexfinity/README.md

 ![Hexfinity Logo](./assets/hexfinity-logo.svg)
 ![Hexfinity Hero](./diagrams/roll-hexfinity-hero2.jpg)

 > Note: I've been release new stuff all year, but I haven't had time to update this Repo.
 Visit me on [MakerWorld.com/en/@Kanjirevilo](https://makerworld.com/en/@Kanjirevilo) to see the latest.
 If you want to see me updating this repo, leave a comment there - I'm more likely to see it.
-If there is interest in this repo, I'll definitly to more to keep it up to date.
+If there is interest in this repo, I'll definitly do more to keep it up to date.
 Cheers!

 # Hexfinity: Modular Hexagonal Grid System